Crypto News

 • Spend stablecoins like cash at any Visa-accepting merchant worldwide

-• Real-time conversion from USDC/USDT to local fiat currency at point of sale
+• Convert USDC/USDT to local fiat currency in real time at point of sale

 Stablecoin cards have emerged as the lowest-cost option for crypto card users in 2026.
-Unlike volatile assets (BTC, ETH) which incur 1.5-3% conversion spreads, stablecoins typically convert at 0.1-0.5% markup because there's minimal price volatility between USDC and USD.
+Unlike volatile assets (BTC, ETH) which incur 1.5-3% conversion spreads, stablecoins typically convert at 0.1-0.5% markup because there is minimal price volatility between USDC and USD.

 • Gnosis Pay (Europe) offers 0% FX fees on EURe stablecoin spending

-• Tria allows USDC spending with 0.5% fee but adds 15% APY on idle balances
+• Tria allows USDC spending with 0.5% fee plus in-app staking yield on idle balances

 • ether.fi Cash provides stablecoin spend with yield-bearing positions